-I’d like to begin by sharing with you that I made the cookies featured above, with the intention of decorating them, so I wanted them to be a flatter cookie.
+I’d like to begin by sharing with you that I made the Homemade Sugar Cookies featured above, with the intention of decorating them, so I wanted them to be a flatter cookie.
 When I want flatter cookies for decorating, I gently flatten the dough balls with the bottom of a small plate (or glass).
 When I want them fluffier, I leave them rounded on the sheet before baking.
 I didn’t need them to be perfectly flat, because I had the icing and toppings set out on the table for the kids to decorate their own cookies.
 This recipe only calls for 5 ingredients, and is really easy to make, it’s a great one for letting the kids help in the kitchen.
 When cooking with kids, especially younger ones, don’t worry about achieving a “perfect” look, just enjoy making the memories together 🙂 Continue reading

 Just after Thanksgiving, we had some friends visit us, and one of them was celebrating their birthday.
 Well, since they were staying in a hotel, they couldn’t very well bake a cake, and you know we can’t let anyone NOT have a cake on their birthday, it just isn’t right.
 So, I asked what kind of cake they wanted, and the reply was a Sopapilla Cheesecake.
-I had never made one of these before (though I’ve made 4 since by special request!), so I had to search for a recipe.
-I based mine off of the one at Allrecipes, and here is how I did it: Continue reading »
+I had never made one of these before (though I’ve made MANY since by special request!).
+Continue reading

-My family loves to eat Sweet & Sour Chicken, but there aren’t any Chinese places close to our house (that I am aware of) and it gets expensive to purchase enough to fill up these growing boys.
-I went on a mission scouring the internet for recipes, so I could try to re-create this at home.
+My family loves to eat Sweet & Sour Chicken, but there aren’t any Chinese Restaurants close to our house, and it gets expensive to purchase enough to fill up these growing boys.
+I went on a mission scouring the internet for recipes, so I could try to re-create this meal at home.
 I found one that looked like something I could manage over at Joyful Momma’s Kitchen.
 It was just very recently published (yay for my good fortune!) as part of her 365 recipes in 365 days journey.
 I can’t wait to see what else she tries!
 Continue reading

 I saw several friends over the course of the fall football season discussing their love of Mississippi Sin Dip.
 Some like it served stuffed inside a french bread loaf with croutons, others bake it in a bowl and serve it with chips, and some use it as a topping for baked potatoes or burgers.
 I was intrigued, so I scoured the internet to find the recipe for Mississippi Sin Dip in a French Bread Loaf to try it for myself, and found one at Plain Chicken that I modified to meet our preferred taste choices.